-Practise the core skills of TV studio camera operators, positioning the camera, framing and focus.
-Learn to use broadcast cameras in a multi-camera studio, repositioning and changing shot as the director demands while the vision mixer cuts and mixes the show.
+Cameras and Lighting – Practise the core skills of camera operators: positioning, framing and focus.
+Learn to use broadcast cameras, repositioning and changing shot as the director demands while the vision mixer cuts and mixes the show.
 Learn to develop shots, moving with artists or in sympathy with music to create dynamic and exciting television.
 Begin to light simple interviews and more complex multi-camera lighting techniques.
-You’ll need a passion for pictures, quick reactions, clear and proactive thinking with excellent co-ordination and a good sense of musical rhythm.

-Train on sophisticated broadcast vision mixing consoles, build and realise complex live visual effects to the director’s brief.
-Using these high-end production tools, Vision Mixing is like editing - but in real time!
+Vision Mixing – Train on sophisticated broadcast vision mixing consoles, build and realise complex live visual effects to the director’s brief.
+Using these high-end production tools, vision mixing is like editing - but in real time.
 Cut, mix and wipe between cameras, pre-edited clips and other video sources live.
 Learn how to mix a variety of genres from situation comedy to fast paced entertainment and music shows adding digital effects and captioning in real time.
-You’ll need to be logical, quick thinking, calm under pressure and have an excellent feel for timing and rhythm, both dramatic and musical.

-Sound carries the story, sets the mood and the tempo.
-It provides the enabling structure against which TV pictures can shine.
-Good sound is essential to a TV programme.
-Learn how to choose and place microphones for the best results for a variety of shows including live music.
+Sound – Learn how to choose and place microphones for the best results for a variety of shows including live music.
 Train to use ‘Fisher booms’ - in great demand for sitcoms and soaps - to pick up drama dialogue.
 Mix studio sound in real time using sophisticated broadcast desks.
 Enhance the show with spot effects, music cues and audio processing to create atmosphere and energy.
 Learn how to manage TV comms including studio talkback systems allowing key production team members to communicate and collaborate effectively.
-You’ll need to be a quick, logical thinker, have a ‘good ear’ and a passion for high quality sound.

 Students will be exposed to the creative challenge of working across a range of entertainment programming, including: Situation Comedy, Magazine Shows, Talent Shows, Panel Shows, Game Shows etc.